 The most common cause for a decrease in milk supply while pumping are worn out parts.
 Worn out pump parts decrease the performance of the pump and also make the pump work harder, putting unnecessary stress on the motor contributing to a shortened overall lifespan of the pump.
 Check out our simple guide below for how often parts of the milk collection kit should be replaced.
 If you are noticing a negative change in milk supply or performance of the pump, be sure to check and see if a part needs replacing.

-Replace duck valves between 1 and 3 months
+Replace valves or Liquid Inserts between 2 weeks and 3 months

 Replace valve membranes between 2 weeks and 8 weeks

 If you exclusively express or you express 4 or more times per day, be sure to replace your valve membrane every 2 to 4 weeks.
 If you express less frequently, replace valve membranes every 8 weeks.
 Valve membranes wear down easily and lose elasticity over time, which impacts pump performance and milk output.
 Replacing the membrane on a valve solves a lot of output and performance issues.
 The membranes can even become warped, so if you see that they don’t lay at against the valve anymore, it’s time to replace them.
 Also, if you sterilise regularly (e.g. once per day), you’ll need to replace this part every 2 weeks or more often depending on use.

 Replace backflow protector diaphragms between 1 and 4 months

 The diaphragms within the backflow protectors stretch and lose elasticity over time, which impacts the performance of the pump.
 It is extremely important to replace the diaphragms regularly because they prevent moisture from entering the pump motor, which can cause irreparable damage to the pump.
 If you exclusively express or you express 4 or more times per day, be sure to replace